DPhil in Architectural History

 The following colleges accept students on the DPhil in Architectural History:

-You may find it useful to make contact with an academic member of staff before you apply.
+You may find it useful to make contact with an academic member of staff before you apply if you have any questions about your application.
+General queries should be directed to the course administrator via the contact details provided on this page.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.